MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * **EXAM NOTE!** GP2/3 up to 16000 IOPS.
 IO1/2 up to 64000 IOPS (*256000).
 * **EXAM NOTE!** EBS + RAID 0.
 You can take lots of individual EBS volumes, and you can create a RAID 0 set from those EBS volumes.
 And that RAID 0 set then gets up to the combined performance of all of the individual volumes.
 However, this is up to 260000 IOPS, because this is the maximum possible IOPS per instance.

+## Snapshots, Restore & Fast Snapshot Restore (FSR)

+* Snapshots are incremental volume copies to S3.
+* The first is a full copy of data on the volume.
+EBS performance is not impacted during snapshot.
+* Future snapshots are incremental.
+* EBS volume can be created (restored) from snapshots.
+* When EBS is provisioned without snapshot - it is available immediately.
+When EBS is restored, restore is happening gradually in the background and it takes some time.
+If you try to read data that has not been restored, it will pull the data from S3, but that achieves lower level of performance.
+* Fast Snapshot Restore - immediately pulls data from S3.
+You can have up to 50 FSR per region.
+1 snapshot restored to 4 different AZ is counted as 4 FSR.
+This feature has associated cost.
+* Costs are GB/month.
+And snapshot costs are tied to increment size.
+E.g. initial snapshot is 10 GB, then it is priced as 10 GB.
+Next incremental snapshot is 2 GB, then snapshot is priced as 2 GB.